Introduction

 The shrine has no single historical “founder” because it is believed to be divinely established.
 According to Hindu tradition, the goddess manifested in the Trikuta Hills and later took the form of the sacred cave shrine.
 The site has been worshipped for centuries, with references in ancient scriptures and folklore.

-Construction & development (historical):
+Construction & Development (Historical):

 The natural cave itself is the core shrine, not a man-made temple structure.
 Over time, basic pathways and resting points were developed for pilgrims.
 Major modern development began in the 20th century, especially after the formation of the Shri Mata Vaishno Devi Shrine Board in 1986, which significantly improved infrastructure like the trekking route, ponies, helicopter services, lighting, and facilities.

-It is a naturally formed sacred cave shrine with ancient religious origins, later developed with modern infrastructure to support millions of pilgrims visiting each year.
+In short, It is a naturally formed sacred cave shrine with ancient religious origins, later developed with modern infrastructure to support millions of pilgrims visiting each year.

-Vaishno Devi Temple Katra Jammu India – Legendary and Mythological Origins
+Legendary and Mythological Origins

+The Vaishno Devi Temple, located near Katra, is one of India’s most sacred Hindu pilgrimage sites.
 According to legend, it is associated with the goddess Vaishno Devi, believed to be a combined form of the divine feminine powers of Lakshmi, Kali, and Saraswati.
 She is said to have taken human form as a devotee to escape a demon named Bhairavnath, who later realized her divinity.

 The myth says she meditated in the Trikuta Hills for spiritual strength, and when Bhairavnath pursued her, she revealed her divine form and defeated him.
 Before dying, he sought forgiveness, and the goddess granted him liberation, declaring that devotees would visit his temple after hers for the pilgrimage to be complete.